nick-ryall/redirection_manager/README.markdown

 1. Rules -  Create expressions to redirect URLs.
 2. Logs - A log of all redirects and 404 errors on your website.

+## Credits

+Thanks to Rowan Lewis' SEO manager and Expression Field extensions from which a lot of the code was used. :)